Master of Laws: Oxbridge

 The University of Cambridge has a postgraduate law course, which formerly conferred an LL.B. on successful candidates (undergraduates studying law at Cambridge received a B.A.).
 In 1982 the LL.B. for postgraduate students was replaced with a more conventional LL.M. to avoid confusion with undergraduate degrees in other universities.
 Additionally, in 2012, the University of Cambridge introduced the M.C.L.
 (Masters of Corporate Law) aimed at postgraduate students with interests in corporate law.
+Graduates of the University of Cambridge Faculty of Law Master of Laws (LL.M.) program have gone on to serve as judges, government officials and academics.

-The University of Oxford unconventionally names its masters of laws B.C.L.
+The University of Oxford unconventionally names its Master of Laws B.C.L.
 (Bachelor of Civil Law) and M.Jur.
 (Magister Juris), and its research masters either MPhil (Master of Philosophy) or MSt (Master of Studies).
 Oxford continues to name its principal postgraduate law degree the B.C.L. for largely historic reasons, as the B.C.L. is one of the oldest degrees, having been conferred since the sixteenth century.
 The M.Jur. was introduced in 1991.
 At present there is no LL.M. degree conferred by the university.
 Oxford claims that the B.C.L. is "the most highly regarded taught masters-level qualification in the common law world".
 Additionally, the University of Oxford introduced the MSc in Law and Finance (MLF) and the MSc in Taxation in 2010 and 2016, respectively.